z0rs/blog/_posts/2023-04-15-Server-Side-Template-Injection.md

 This command recursively searches within the /path/to/webroot/custom/ directory for occurrences of the specified functions.

 Note that it is not possible to detect indicators of compromise reliably using the Shopware log file (located at `/path/to/webroot/var/log` by default), as successful exploitation attempts do not generate any additional logs.
 However, it is worthwhile to examine any PHP errors or warnings logged to determine the existence of any failed exploitation attempts.

+#### Conclusion:

+The vulnerability described relates to the improper verification of Twig filter functions.
+It allows for the execution of unsafe or dangerous code if the parameters come from untrusted user input.
+This can result in unintended code execution or even the execution of malicious code.

+To address this vulnerability, a logic fix needs to be implemented in the SecurityExtension class found in the `src/Core/Framework/Adapter/Twig/SecurityExtension.php` file.
+The suggested patch involves validating that the parameters passed to the filter functions are either a string or a secure Closure.
+The recommended fix includes using the instanceof operator to check if the parameter is an instance of a Closure and combining conditions `(\is_string() && \in_array())` to ensure that the passed string is an allowed function.

+Additionally, detection guidelines have been provided to identify potential exploitation attempts.
+This involves searching within cached or compiled Twig template files and searching within custom apps, plugins, or themes that may use dangerous filter functions.

+In practice, it is crucial to implement the recommended code fixes and regularly run detection strategies to identify potential exploitation attempts.
+Monitoring PHP logs and examining recorded errors or warnings can also help identify potential failed exploitation attempts.

+By taking the appropriate remedial actions and implementing effective detection strategies, the risk of exploitation can be reduced, ensuring the security of systems using the vulnerable SecurityExtension class.